 - Best for students

 - How we picked these Citi cards

 Citi® Double Cash Card – 18 month BT offer

 If you’re looking for a simple, flat-rate cashback credit card, the Citi® Double Cash Card – 18 month BT offer is one of the most generous cash back rates you’ll find on a card that doesn’t charge an annual fee.
-Cardholders earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+Cardholders earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 However, you have to pay off your purchases in full in order to claim the maximum amount of cash back.
 Many of the card’s competitors, by contrast, only award 1.5% cash back.

 The Citi® Double Cash Card – 18 month BT offer also advertises a generous 0% for 18 months on balance transfers (after 13.99% – 23.99% (Variable) applies).
 However, it doesn’t offer a promotional APR on new purchases.
 So if you’re looking for a card that allows you to transfer other high-interest card debt to one with no interest for a year and a half, this would be a good deal.
 But if want to pay back charges over time without incurring any interest, you’re better off looking at another card.